cakeholeDC/on-air/README.md

 >
 > Sometimes, a process name is shortened to _"vscode"_ which would not show up with a multi word query.
 >
-> If you still cannot find your process, run this command without adding `-q {app-name}` to see all running processes.
+> If you are unable to successfully query for the process, run the command without `-q {app-name}` to view *all* running processes.

 ### Manual Usage
 A cool party trick is being able to turn the light on or off from the command line.
 After running the install steps, you can manually control the light with the `onair` and `offair` commands.
 These commands do not override the cron process.